According to Gallup research, only 12% workers say their company does a good job of onboarding.

 Step into your new employee's shoes for a minute and consider when you'd have the freshest feedback for each group of questions.

-For example, recruitment-related questions are best answered as soon as the new employee is hired, whereas work environment questions are best saved until they've settled into their role a bit more.
+For example, orientation-related questions are best answered as soon as the new employee is hired, whereas work environment questions are best saved until they've settled into their role a bit more.

 To increase response rates and the quality of feedback, be sure to explain to participants why you’ve created the survey and how it benefits them and the business as a whole.